 After a long 10-hour flight delay from Cagliari, Dave and I finally arrived in Catania, Sicily.
 For this leg of our trip, we intentionally left four days open with no reservations or firm plans.
 We would start in Taormina and end in Palermo, but everything in between would be spontaneous.

 Instead of arriving at noon with a full day to explore, we arrived at 11:00 PM, very ready to fall in to bed.
 It was too late to get a proper meal at a restaurant so we settled for a doughy square of pizza at the airport and a cold beer.
 The car service we arranged to transport us from Catania to Taormina cancelled due to the constant flight delays, and we were stuck taking a taxi which cost €100 more than the car service.
 Thankfully the host of our Airbnb apartment was not too bothered by the late hour of our arrival and he helped us get settled in to our home for the next three nights.
 The apartment was bright and clean and very large, but as we had become accustomed to in Italy, the mattress was quite hard.
-The apartment was furnished with a lot of extra blankets and comforters so we wasted no time layering them on the bed to create a plushier surface.
+The apartment was furnished with a lot of extra blankets and comforters so we wasted no time layering them on the mattress to create a softer surface.

-Taormina is a tiny little town so “getting lost” while you explore is not very risky.
+Taormina is a little town so “getting lost” while you explore is not very risky.
 We walked downhill towards the sea and found a café hugging the cliff that offered spectacular views.
 Having recently traveled from Cinque Terre and Lake Como, we thought we’d be hard pressed to find anything that would compete, but as we looked over the coast of Sicily we were proven wrong.
 With only two full days to explore, we had to prioritize our sightseeing.
 We really wanted to do a tour of Mt.
 Etna but it would have consumed a full day so we agreed to save that for our next visit.Villa Comunale: A unique park created by Florence Trevelyan in the late 19th century with whimsical buildings and breathtaking views of the Ionian Sea and Mt.
 Etna.
 Although not the most well-maintained park (it’s clean but not overly manicured), it’s a great shady spot with few crowds, and a nice place to take a walk or maybe even a picnic.
 Teatro Greco: This ancient ruin has the benefit of one of the most beautiful backdrops in all of Sicily.
 Although it’s assumed the ruin is Roman (due to the building materials), it is believed that it was built on an earlier Greek structure based on the design.
 There is a small fee to enter the grounds, and even if you just sit on one of the seats for a few minutes admiring the view, you’ll get your money’s worth.
-The acoustics are amazing (we could hear someone’s cell phone very clearly from the upper rows) and the site is still used as a performance venue.
+The acoustics are amazing and the site is still used as a performance venue.
 If you’re really lucky, you’ll time your visit to Taormina to catch a show at this spectacular place.

 Syracuse (or Siracusa):

 We read that this town is one of the most beautiful in Sicily and were prepared to stay multiple nights.
 Syracuse is divided in to two parts: the mainland and the island of Ortigia.
 We decided to stay on the island and we are glad we did.
-After driving through the mainland to get to our hotel, we were underwhelmed.
-Ortigia was much nicer, however.
+After driving through the mainland to get to our hotel, we were underwhelmed, however, Ortigia was much nicer.
 If you drive to Syracuse, almost all street parking is reserved for residents.
 There is some visitor street parking, but we found a parking deck close to our hotel that was €10 a night.
 We checked in to our hotel which was situated near Largo Bastione Santa Croce and were greeted with yet another impossibly hard mattress which pretty much determined we would only be staying one night.

 The town that is home to the ruins of Agrigento was established between 582–580 BC.
 The main attraction is the Valle dei Templi (“Valley of the Temples”) where seven monumental Greek temples were constructed during the 6th and 5th centuries BC.
 Agrigento hosts some of the largest and best-preserved ancient Greek buildings outside of Greece.